GyroSwin: 5D Surrogates for Gyrokinetic Plasma Turbulence Simulations

-Vision Transformers usually employ convolutions for patch operations \citep{dosovitskiy_image_2021,liu_swin_2021,liu_video_2022}, but they are not scalable to 5D.
+\textbfp{\ourmethod{}} Vision Transformers usually employ convolutions for patch operations \citep{dosovitskiy_image_2021,liu_swin_2021,liu_video_2022}, but they are not scalable to 5D.
 Whereas in convolutions the kernel is shared across every location, this is harder to parallelize in a general nD setting.
-Therefore, we employ less parameter efficient \textit{local} convolutions with kernels are independent at each location, implemented through fully connected layers.
-N-dimensional input grids are first tiled with adaptive reshapes, then the flattened patch dimension is embedded with a shallow MLP.
+Therefore, we employ less parameter-efficient \textit{local} convolutions with independent kernels at each location, implemented through fully connected layers.
+The n-dimensional input grids are first tiled with adaptive reshapes, then the flattened patch dimension is embedded with a shallow MLP.
 Patch embedding, merging, and expansions are implemented as linear layers or MLPs.
 Furthermore, we add relative positional biases and condition all Swin layers on the 4 parameters as well as the current timestep via FiLM \citep{perez_film_2018}.
-We experimented with DiT-style conditioning \citep{peebles_dit_2023}, but found no improvements despite the additional parameter cost.
+We experimented with DiT-style conditioning \citep{peebles_dit_2023}, but found no improvements over FiLM.

 We train \ourmethod{} for next-step prediction of the 5D distribution function of nonlinear gyrokinetic simulations.
-We use the Adam optimizer \citep{kingma_adam_2015} with a weight decay of 1e-5 and a cosine learning rate scheduler with linear warmup with a peak at 3e-4, decayed to 0.
-During training we employ automatic mixed precision and gradient clipping to a magnitude of 1.
+We use the Adam optimizer \citep{kingma_adam_2015} with a weight decay of 1e-5 and a cosine learning rate scheduler with linear warmup and a peak at 3e-4, decayed to 0.
+During training we employ automatic mixed precision and cast to bfloat16 with gradient clipping to a magnitude of 1.
 Due to the bulk of training data we perform lazy dataloading which results in substantial overhead, however it is not possible to fit all data in RAM.
 In our special case of adiabatic electrons, each direction in the magnetic moment $\mu$ is independent of each other.
 Therefore, this dimension can be decoupled from the remaining ones and viewed as additional channels.
-This is not an approximation, and results in a substantial speedup without any loss of information.
-We train our model for 200 epochs and evaluate every 20 epochs on the three holdout trajectories based on which we perform model selection.
+This results in a substantial speedup without any loss of information.

+For the smaller training set (48 simulations), we train our model for 200 epochs and evaluate every 20 epochs on the three holdout trajectories based on which we perform model selection.
 During inference, we roll out the model autoregressively for the entire duration of each simulation (185 timesteps). \ourmethod{} is trained on four H100 GPUs with 80GB VRAM using PyTorch's Distributed Data Parallel (DDP) for approximately 120 hours.